egoist/toka/README.md

 **A: My girlfriend, here she is: [NSFW](http://ww4.sinaimg.cn/large/a15b4afegw1enz38of1lug20dw07t1kx.gif)**

-> Recently, My girlfriend AKA toka wants a Mac to help her work better, considering it is filled with my love to toka and you Github lovers, you may donate some $ to me.
+> Recently, My girlfriend AKA toka wants a Mac to help her work better, considering this project is filled with my love to toka and you Github lovers, you may donate some $ to me.
 Paypal and Alipay account both are i@0x142857.com

 ## LICENSE